madan010/Cyclistic-Bike-Share-Case-study-with-R/README.md

 > How do annual members and casual riders use Cyclistic bikes differently?

+> [!IMPORTANT]
+> Your top three recommendations based on your analysis

 I will figure this out by analysing the 12 months of cyclistic's bike usage data from  jan 2022 to dec 2022.
 Check out the [`DA Capstone project.Rmd`](https://github.com/madan010/Cyclistic-Bike-Share-Case-study-with-R/blob/main/DA%20Capstone%20project.Rmd) file for my analysis. the documentation for the same is
 The data used for the project is from jan 2022 to dec 2022.